RedBearAK/toshy/README.md

 - `xbps-install`
 - `zypper`

-If the install was successful, there should be a number of different terminal commands available to check the status of the Toshy `systemd` user services (the services are not system-wide, in an attempt to support multi-user setups and be ready to support Wayland more easily) and stop/start/restart the services.
+If the install was successful, there should be a number of different terminal commands available to check the status of the Toshy `systemd` user services (the services are not system-wide, in an attempt to support multi-user setups and support Wayland environments more easily) and stop/start/restart the services.

 Toshy actually consists of two separate `systemd` services meant to work together, with one monitoring the other, so the shell commands are meant to make working with the paired services much easier.